Iranian women and Persian music: History and background

-The 1960s and 1970s, however, brought a backlash to the westernization of Iran, largely related to a fear of losing Iranian national culture and identity.
-With the Iranian (or Islamic) Revolution (1978–79), led by Ayatullah Khumeni (who overthrew the Shah), Sharia law “reform” was instituted, imposing religious (Islamic) values on many aspects of life, and introducing significant restrictions on music and women musicians.
-During the years between 1979-1989? popular music was banned entirely, allowing neither performing nor listening.
-In 1979 women were banned at first from singing altogether, then from singing or dancing solo before mixed-gender audience (no “unrelated men”).
+The 1960s and 1970s, however, brought a backlash to the westernization of Iran,largely driven by fears of losing Iranian national culture and identity.
+With the Iranian (or Islamic) Revolution (1978–79), led by Ayatullah Khumeni (who overthrew the Shah), Sharia law "reform" was instituted, imposing religious (Islamic) values on many aspects of life, and introducing significant restrictions on music and women musicians.
+Between 1979 and 1989, popular music was banned entirely, allowing neither performing nor listening.
+In 1979 women were banned at first from singing altogether, then from singing or dancing solo before a mixed-gender audience (no "unrelated men").
 Female vocalists could perform for male audiences only as a part of a chorus.
-In the 1980’s some loosening of restrictions occurred; patriotic and religious hymns were allowed along with the use of western musical instruments.
+In the 1980s some loosening of restrictions occurred; patriotic and religious hymns were allowed along with the use of western musical instruments.
 In 1981 however, women were once again required to wear a veil in public, and in 1983 the Islamic Punishment Law (Morality Police) was established.
 By 1988 and the end of the Iran/Iraq War; the ban on the sale/use of instruments was lifted.

 With restrictions placed on women musicians after the 1979 Islamic Revolution, female musicians went "underground" or immigrated to other countries where they could perform freely.
 For example, after 1986 Maryam Akhondy, the classical trained singer from Tehran, started working with other Iranian musicians in exile.
 She founded Ensemble Barbad, a group of traditional Iranian art musicians and in 2000 created the all-female a cappella group Banu as a kind of musical expedition to the different regions and cultures of Iran.
-For this project the singer over several years, collected old folk songs which would have been sung only in private atmosphere.
-She strove to bring traditional women’s songs into public performance.
+For this project, the singer collected old folk songs over several years which would have been sung only in a private atmosphere.
+She strove to bring traditional women's songs into public performance.
 The diaspora of Iranian musicians (both male and female) resulted in development of communities of expatriates.
-One such community in southern California is called Tehrangeles, known for the strength of its music industry of and for expatriate Iranian musicians.
+One such community in Southern California is Tehrangeles, known for its music industry serving expatriate Iranian musicians.

 Female musicians, especially those performing traditional Persian/Iranian music, have used (and continue to use) materiality (gestures, dance, costumes, types of performances/genres) as mnemonic devices in their performances.
 This materiality serves as a link to their homeland and culture.
 Within Iran, these costumes also served to avert suspicion from Islamic Cultural authorities.
 The well-known classical and folk singer.
 Sima Bina, who is also a visual artist, performs in traditional Iranian attire.
 She has been permitted to give concerts for women in Iran and has performed widely abroad.
 Additionally, she has taught many female students how to sing.